 The bottom line is that there’s still a lot of unknowns when it comes to understanding any potential links between nutrition and hair loss.
 It’s also important to keep in mind that hereditary-pattern baldness – another term for being born with the genetic predisposition for baldness – is the most common cause of hair loss.
 Your genes are much more likely to have an impact on the amount of hair you lose when compared to your diet, hair washing habits and nutrient intake.

-There is no evidence that consuming whey protein will directly lead to hair loss.
+There is no evidence that consuming whey protein will cause you to start losing your hair.
 This is especially true for people who weren’t experiencing any kind of hair thinning or receding hairline prior to beginning to use protein regularly.

 Use a different type of protein.
-Whey might be the most popular type of whey protein, but it’s far from the only one.
-These days you can find protein of a huge number of types, from casein and pea protein to rice and soy protein.
+Whey might be the most popular type of protein supplements, but it’s far from the only one.
+These days you can find many other sources of proteins, from casein and pea protein to rice and soy protein.
 Each type has its own unique nutritional profile.

 There are also certain transplant procedures that can move hair from areas of your body with plentiful hair growth to your scalp.
 Consult with a hair transplant surgeon or dermatologist to get more specific advice on hair thinning treatments that might work for you.